Nasadiya Sukta : The hymn of creation – Part 1

 The Prelude of Nasadiya Sukta

-Nasadiya sukta is the 129th sukta (section) of the 10th mandala (Chapter) of Rig-Veda.
-Though it is the ending chapter of this most ancient scripture it talks about the beginning of all.
+Nasadiya Sukta is the 129th Sukta (section) of the 10th Mandala (Chapter) of the Rig-Veda.
+Though it is the ending chapter of this most ancient scripture, it talks about the beginning of all.
 It springs up few very basic and obvious questions about the origin of this creation and also tries to answer those.
-The rishis (seers: people who have seen the truth behind everything– Authors note) of that time tried to dive deep into the mystery of creation and was overwhelmed by the paradoxical outcome of their search.
+The rishis (seers: people who have seen the truth behind everything– Author’s note) of that time tried to dive deep into the mystery of creation and were overwhelmed by the paradoxical outcome of their search.

 The subject is a bit complex and demands concentrated interest to grasp the whole concept of non-causal creation.

-This article contributes to the pool of write-ups those are written with a purpose to enrich and broadcast the culminating perceptions of Indian philosophers.
+This article contributes to the pool of write-ups that are written with the purpose of enriching and broadcasting the culminating perceptions of Indian philosophers.

 I have segregated this article into two separate write-ups.
-The nasadiya sukta consists of seven sholaks.
-The current article shall discuss over the first three shlokas (subsections).
-The second part shall discuss on the rest of it.
+The Nasadiya Sukta consists of seven shlokas.
+The current article shall discuss the first three shlokas (subsections).
+The second part shall discuss the rest of it.

 The Description